-OUR TIP: legend or true story?
-Click here to read about the Ritz’s liberation by Hemingway
+DID YOU KNOW?
+Click here to read about the Ritz’s liberation by Hemingway.
+Legend or true story?

 Address: 28 Place des Vosges, 75003 Paris

-This family-owned boutique hotel is located in an aristocratic mansion built in the 17th century in the heart of Marais (3th Arrondissement of Paris), one of the most famous and historic areas of Paris.
+This family-owned boutique hotel is located in the heart of Marais (3th Arrondissement of Paris), one of the most famous and historic areas of Paris.

 Address: 45 Boulevard Raspail, 75006 Paris

 As with many hotels in this guide, over the decades Hotel Lutetia has been visited by several well-known people.
-Celebrities guests of the hotel include Andre Gide and James Joyce who wrote “Ulysses” at the hotel.
-Others include Picasso, Matisse, Josephine Baker, François Mitterrand and Albert Cohen who was living at the Lutetia while writing his masterpiece “Belle du Seigneur”.
+Celebrities guests of the hotel include Andre Gide, James Joyce (who wrote “Ulysses” at the hotel), Picasso, Matisse, Josephine Baker, François Mitterrand, and Albert Cohen who was living at the Lutetia while writing his masterpiece “Belle du Seigneur”.

 The art deco style is continued in the 184 guest rooms.
-Each room contains a flat-screen, Wi-Fi, minibars, a tablet which controls the curtains and lights and marble bathrooms with deep marble tubs.
+Each room contains a flat-screen, Wi-Fi, minibar, and marble bathrooms with deep marble tubs.

 Address: 143 Boulevard Saint-Germain, 75006 Paris

-The Hotel Madison was built in 1925 on the site of a small wooden barrack that housed the Charpini cabaret, one of the most famous cabarets in Paris at that time.
-Over the decades, Hotel Madison has welcomed numerous well-known guests like André Malraux, Jean Giono, Edith Piaf, Jean Mermoz and Boris Pasternak, the author of the novel “Dr. Zivago”.
+The Hotel Madison is another of the famous hotels in Paris located on the Left Bank.
+It was built in 1925 on the site of a small wooden barrack that housed the Charpini Cabaret, one of the most famous cabarets in Paris at that time.
+Over the decades, Hotel Madison has welcomed numerous well-known guests like André Malraux, Jean Giono, Edith Piaf, Jean Mermoz, and Boris Pasternak, the author of the novel “Dr. Zivago”.